wmajbour/MiniSurveyMonkey/README.md

 ### Milestone 1
 For this milestone...

-Khalid Merai: Created Survey.java and surveytest.java.
-Also created the 3 html files user.html, about.html and index.html.
+Khalid Merai: Created Survey.java and surveytest.java.Also created the 3 html files user.html, about.html and index.html.

+## Scrums
+Khalid Merai:
+What Have I Done This Week?
+Created Survey.java to handle survey-related functionality.
+Implemented surveytest.java for testing.
+Developed three HTML files: user.html, about.html, and index.html.
+What Will I Do Next Week?
+Continue refining and expanding the survey-related functionalities.
+Collaborate with team members to integrate HTML files with backend logic.
+What Is Holding Me Back?
+No significant blockers at the moment.